Why Ocean Colour Scene’s Moseley Shoals album is so iconic

 The Riverboat Song single featured on TFI Friday

 The first single taken from the album was The Riverboat Song.
-Despite only reaching No.15 on the UK single charts, the song is much-loved and well-known as it featured in Chris Evans' famous '90s weekly entertainment show.
+Despite only reaching No.15 on the UK single charts, the song is much-loved and well-known for featuring in Chris Evans' famous '90s weekly entertainment show when he introduced guests.

 The album cover is taken in Leamington Spa